ModByDaylight/Documentation/docs/Development/ModdingGuides/Sounds.md

 # Custom Sounds Guide

-This guide will show you how to replace existing audio files in Dead By Daylight, such as sound effects and music.
+This guide will show you how to replace sounds Dead By Daylight.

 ## Prerequisites